EmineSelimovska/ReactJS-Project/README.md

 2. Login: Authenticated users can log in securely.
 3. Logout: Users can log out of their accounts.

+The service is initialized with three users, which can be used for immediate testing:

+peter@abv.bg : 123456
+george@abv.bg : 123456
+admin@abv.bg : admin

 Property Management
 1. Home Page (search property, about and service part)
 2. Create Property: Authenticated users can list their properties for sale.